xstecky/HP-Pro-3500-MT-Hackintosh/README.md

 Use Clover Configurator to generate a new serial number, board serial number and SmUUID after installation.

-Install all macOS updates and install the latest Nvidia driver, then remove `nv_disable=` from the boot args.
+Install all macOS updates and install the latest Nvidia driver, then remove `nv_disable=1` from the boot args.